yitsushi/go-commander/README.md

   // Command Action
 }

-// Agument list, only for help messages
+// Argument list, only for help messages
 // If you don't have any arguments, just return an empty string
-// Basic convention: <regisred_argument> [optional_argument]
+// Basic convention: <registered_argument> [optional_argument]
 func (c *YourCommand) ArgumentDescription() string {
   return "[name]"
 }